-Blogging and social media is the main way I have made money online.
+Blogging and social media is the main way I have made money online – read how to set up a blog and make money blogging.
 Specifically, I made money through sponsored posts, affiliate links, selling my own products (I landed a book contract with my first blog in my first year), social media shoutouts, free product (these still need to be declared on tax) and more.

-Plus blogging resulted in public speaking, freelance writing, consulting, social media.
-I have won awards from blogging, landed book contracts, speak internationally, done coaching/mentoring and traveled extensive for my blogs.
+Blogging resulted in public speaking, freelance writing, consulting, social media.
+I have won awards from blogging, landed book contracts, speak internationally, done coaching/mentoring and travelled extensively for my blogs.
+You can find out more about me and this work at kylietravers.com.au.
 If done well, it can be a great money maker.

 There is a lot involved with blogging and if you aren’t interested in your topic, you will burn out.
 That said, you can make decent money from your blog and once generating income hire staff writers and create a team to make it easier.